Skip to main content

 Global AcceleratorAnycast IP-based global routingFor multi-region Active-Active

-VeleroStateful object backup/restore (PV, etcd)Integrates with S3 Cross-Region Replication
+VeleroStateful object backup/restore (PV, etcd)Combined with S3 Cross-Region Replication

 Crossplane / ACKAWS resource definition syncManage IaC as K8s objects